 The preposition back generally means to return.
 But there are many different ways you can return something or somewhere!
 By using phrasal verbs like go back, get back, and come back, you can increase your vocabulary and be more specific in communication.
 Let's look at a few of these phrasal verbs with back in a fun short story about a trip to a tropical island.
 At the end of the story, there's a short quiz you can take to see if you really know how to use these return expressions like a pro.

 History: The study of past events or people History is a subject that we study in school.
 We study the history of civilizations, important people, or topics, like the history of art.
-We only use the word history when referring … Continue reading History vs. Story: What’s the Difference?
+We only use the word history when referring to major events or people from the past.
+HIS-tuh-ree I studied art history in college.… Continue reading History vs. Story: What’s the Difference?

 SAY and TELL are similar - they are used to communicate information.
 So what's the difference?
 The major difference is TELL can include the listener.
 SAY typically does not include the listener, only what is being said.
 (Incorrect) She said me to call her.
 (Correct) She told me to call her.
 TELL TELL is… Continue reading Say vs. Tell: What’s the Difference?

 Robot: What are you going to do today?
 Astronaut: I'm going to visit the sun.
 R: But it's too hot!
 You'll burn up!
 A: I'll be fine.
 I'm going to go at night.